 Who To Tip In Las Vegas

 So all that being said, who exactly are you supposed to tip?
 What’s the norm for tipping in Las Vegas?
-Well, there are quite a few people you are going to want to take care of while you are on your trip in Sin City.
+Well, there are quite a few people you are going to want to take care of while you are on your trip.

 Some of these people you will encounter over and over again (ahem, bartenders).
 Others you may not even see at all (housekeeping, for example).